The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Carlotta T. Hartman Memorial Scholarship Fund

-Established by family members to honor her as a beloved aunt.
+Established by Pat and Cindy Harris to honor her as a beloved aunt.
 Carlotta lived many years in Brazil and New York City, but the place that she called HOME was San Angelo, Texas and her Irion County ranch.
 She is fondly remembered for having a love language of generosity and giving.
 She enjoyed helping others, and constantly loved family and friends in this way.
 This $20,000 scholarship, awarded to the Valedictorian of Irion County High School, honors her generous heart, and passion for helping young people.

 Highland School Scholarship Fund